JohnH2448/Anvil-Pro/README.md

 Traditional stall-based pipelines require bubble injection when a hazard is encountered.
 If one instruction cannot advance, pipeline registers must be frozen and bubbles inserted to preserve correctness.
 In a paired in-order machine, this typically forces both lanes to stall to maintain age alignment, even if one instruction could logically continue.
 This demands inter-lane stall propagation, stage enable gating, and careful management of partially executed instructions.

 Anvil-Pro eliminates this entire category of behavior.
 ALU operations complete in fixed latency.
 Memory operations are injected into the Memory Queue and complete asynchronously.
 ROB entries are allocated strictly at issue.
-Future multi-cycle executions can be buffered simmilar to the memory queue.
+Future multi-cycle executions can be buffered similar to the memory queue.
 Once dispatched, instructions are never held mid-pipeline and no bubbles are injected due to backend hazards.

 If the next instruction cannot safely dispatch due to operand availability or structural capacity, the issuer simply refuses it.
 The backend continues draining in-flight work but never freezes.
 Throughput modulation therefore occurs exclusively at issue time rather than through dynamic stall control or bubble propagation.

 Under strict in-order issue, issue refusal and traditional stall models exhibit similar IPC behavior during true dependency waits.
 The primary advantage of Anvil-Pro’s methodology is structural: reduced control depth, simplified verification, and improved timing characteristics.
 The tradeoff is modest additional resume latency when a previously blocked instruction becomes eligible to issue, since it must traverse the full backend pipeline rather than resuming mid-stage.
-It was concluded that the simplicity and timing benefits generally outweigh the marginal latency impact for this implimentation.
+It was concluded that the simplicity and timing benefits generally outweigh the marginal latency impact for this implementation.

 ### Issuer Contract
 The issuer guarantees that any dispatched instruction group satisfies the following invariants: